As business owners, we want to reach our goals/dreams and create the lifestyle that we always dream about, but sometimes we’re not sure how to do it.

 - Scaling Up by Verne Harnish

-- The Automatic Customer: Creating a Subscription Business in Any Industry by John Warrillow
+- The Automatic Patient: Creating a Subscription Business in Any Industry by John Warrillow

 - No B.S.
 Price Strategy by Dan S. Kennedy, Jason Marrs